 - 92 percent of U.S. and 89 percent of Australian employees who are satisfied with the level of action their employers take are satisfied with their employers overall.

-- Download the complete 2021 Return on Action Report for the U.S. and/or for Australia to get the full story.
+- The complete 2021 Return on Action Report for the U.S. and/or for Australia has the full story.

 We’ve been in a toxic relationship with work for years.
 And we’re ready to drop it like a bad habit.